Mexico Drug War Fast Facts

 July 11, 2015 - Joaquin "El Chapo" Guzman escapes through a hole in his cell block that led to a tunnel nearly a mile long.
 Guzman previously escaped from prison in 2001 in a laundry cart and eluded authorities for more than a dozen years until his capture in 2014.

-January 8, 2016 - Mexican security forces arrest Joaquin "El Chapo" Guzman in Sinaloa.
+January 8, 2016 - Mexican security forces arrest Guzman in Sinaloa.
 While on the run, Guzman met with actor Sean Penn in October for an interview published in Rolling Stone.

 January 29, 2016 - A cross-border raid by US and Mexican law enforcement officials results in the arrest of 24 Sinaloa cartel members.
 The sting also netted weapons and hundreds of pounds of narcotics.

-February 23, 2016 - Alfredo Beltran Leyva, behind the Beltran Leyva cartel, pleads guilty to participating in an international narcotics trafficking conspiracy before US District Judge Richard Leon.
-Leyva, who was indicted in August 2012 for conspiracy to distribute cocaine and methamphetamine for importation into the United States, was extradited from Mexico in November 2014.
+February 23, 2016 - Alfredo Beltran Leyva, behind the Beltran Leyva cartel, pleads guilty to participating in an international narcotic trafficking conspiracy before US District Judge Richard Leon.
+In 2017, Leyva is sentenced to life in prison.

 January 19, 2017 - Mexico's Foreign Ministry turns Joaquin "El Chapo" Guzman over to US authorities.